-In both approaches, in order to check whether to enable voice control or not, web apps will call the MediaDevices.enumerateDevices() Web API function within which Cobalt will in turn call a subset of the Starboard SbMicrophone API.
-In both approaches,
+Cobalt supports a subset of the Speech Recognition Web API.
+In order to provide support for using this API, platforms must implement the Starboard SbSpeechRecognizer API.
+Additionally, in order to check whether to enable voice control or not, web apps will call the MediaDevices.enumerateDevices() Web API function within which Cobalt will in turn call a subset of the Starboard SbMicrophone API.

 SB_HAS_SPEECH_RECOGNIZER flag to have the value 1 in your platform's